 Second, we Java developers have been fed a lot of untrue stories about the Java compiler and the Java Virtual Machine.
 It is often said that the Java compiler or VM can do a better job of optimizing your code than you can.

-However, even now with Java 8, this is not correct.
+However, this is not always entirely correct.
 Algorithms, data formats, data structures, memory usage patterns, IO usage patterns etc. matter!
 There are many situations where you can optimize your code better than the Java compiler and JVM, because you know more about what your system is trying to do, its data structures, data usage patterns etc. than Java does.